viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 ### Install and start `viam-server` on your computer

-Before you proceed with configuring and controlling your robot, install `viam-server`.
+Before you proceed with configuring and controlling your machine, install `viam-server`.
 Follow the steps outlined for your computer's architecture on the **Setup** tab of the [Viam app](https://app.viam.com) to [install `viam-server`](/get-started/installation/) on your computer as a system service.

 ### Configure your mock robot